Aldo10012/EZNetworking/README.md

 # EZNetworking

-EZNetworking is a Swift package that provides a set of awesome utilities to make Swift networking development easier and more fun.
+EZNetworking is a lightweight and efficient Swift package for seamless API calls, HTTP networking, caching, and file downloads.
+Designed for iOS developers, it simplifies URLSession management and enhances performance with built-in caching support.

 ## Table of Content
 - [Installation](https://github.com/Aldo10012/EZNetworking?tab=readme-ov-file#installation)